"In this country American means white. Everybody else has to hyphenate."

 We asked a theater professional, Lesley Delmenico, to adapt our manuscript into a 30-minute Performance followed by guided small-group discussion.

-Now available for public programming, learn about our Performance.
-Contact us for further inquiries.
+Now available for public programming, learn about our upcoming Performances in Grinnell, Iowa.